TianpeiLuke/athelas/slipbox/7_thoughts/tabular_dl_vs_gbdt_production_strategy.md

   - Small data with TabPFN.
   - Medium data with strong transformers/MLPs.
   - Settings with unlabeled data or strong local neighborhood structure.
-- GBDTs remain **dominant** in many “messy” real-world cases and are crucial baselines.
+- GBDTs remain **dominant** in many "messy" real-world cases and are crucial baselines.

 The most robust strategy in production is to **augment rather than replace**: keep GBDTs as the backbone, layer in TabPFN/RealMLP/FT-Transformer/TabR/IMN where they clearly help, and treat model choice as a data-driven decision per problem rather than a fixed ideology.